Loading…

 Animation, Adaptive Sports & Service Animals: Awareness of All Students Across the Curriculum (Part 2 of 2)

-Join Peter Edward Quinn, Multimedia Producer of Cornell's Yang-Tan Institute, and Dana Brown, Educational Consultant and Former ELA Director and Building Principal, to explore achieving workplace and community inclusion of people with disabilities by building knowledge and awareness with our youngest learners.
-Bring your teams and your district devices to learn about and apply animation software that can enrich classroom routines and procedures, get resources across the curriculum for advancing the full inclusion of people with disabilities, and dive deep into tips and tricks for working with service animals in the school environment and reveling in the expanding world of adaptive sports.
-Tech resources, literacy resources and experiences with assistive devices will all be a part of this community-building session.
+Bring your device, your team, and your aspiring spirit, to explore achieving workplace and community inclusion of people with disabilities, by building knowledge and awareness with our youngest learners.
+Let’s learn about and apply animation software that can enrich classroom routines and procedures, get resources across the curriculum for advancing the full inclusion of people with disabilities, and dive deep into tips and tricks for working with service animals in the school environment and reveling in the expanding world of adaptive sports.
+Tech resources, literacy resources, and experiences with assistive devices will all be a part of this community-building session.

 Speakers Sponsors